Buy all ingredients right below the recipe

 - Lettuce

-- 1Crumble fresh yeast into a larger cup, add a teaspoon of sugar, and mix into a liquid paste using a fork.
-Pour in half of the slightly warm milk (max 40 degrees), which can be heated in the microwave or in a pot.
+- 1Crumble fresh yeast into a larger mug, add a teaspoon of sugar, and mix with a fork until it forms a liquid paste.
+Pour in half of the slightly warm milk (max 40 degrees), heated in a microwave or a pot.

-- 2Take a tablespoon from the measured amount of plain flour and mix it into the milk.
+- 2Take one tablespoon of all-purpose flour from the weighed amount and mix it into the milk.

-- 3Sprinkle another tablespoon of flour over the surface of the milk, cover the cup with a clean cloth, and let the starter rise in a warm place (preferably in an oven preheated to max 40 degrees).
+- 3Then, sprinkle the surface of the milk with another tablespoon of flour, cover the mug with a clean cloth, and let the starter dough rise in a warm place (preferably in an oven preheated to a maximum of 40 degrees).
 This will take approximately 15 minutes.

-- 1Meanwhile, while the starter is rising, weigh the remaining plain flour, whole wheat flour, salt, water, and the rest of the milk into a mixing bowl (you can also knead the dough by hand).
-Add the risen starter last.
+- 1While the starter dough is rising, weigh the remaining all-purpose flour, whole wheat flour, salt, and water into a stand mixer bowl (the dough can, of course, also be kneaded by hand).
+Pour in the rest of the milk and, finally, the risen starter dough.
 Mix everything together.
 Take your time; the dough must be smooth and well-kneaded.
-Don't worry if it's sticky.
+Don't be alarmed if it's sticky.

-- 2Cover the dough with a clean cloth and let it rise for at least 30 minutes in an oven preheated to max 40 degrees.
-Then place it on a floured work surface and form it into a smooth ball.
-You can use a little more plain flour if needed.
+- 2Cover the dough with a clean cloth and let it rise for at least 30 minutes in an oven heated to a maximum of 40 degrees.
+Then, transfer it to a floured work surface and knead it into a smooth ball.
+Feel free to use a little more all-purpose flour if needed.

-- 3Sprinkle buckwheat evenly on 2 baking sheets.
-Place the cut-out circles on the buckwheat, keeping them at a sufficient distance from each other.
+- 3Spread a uniform layer of buckwheat onto 2 baking sheets.
+Then, place the cut-out circles on the buckwheat, spaced sufficiently apart.
 Form a ball from the dough scraps, roll it out again, and cut out more circles.
 Do not discard any dough.
-Repeat the same with the second half of the dough that was set aside.
+Continue the same process with the second half of the dough that has been set aside.

-- 4Cover the baking sheets with a clean cloth and place them in an oven preheated to max 40 degrees to rise for 30 minutes.
+- 4Cover the baking sheets with a clean cloth and place them in an oven heated to a maximum of 40 degrees to rise for 30 minutes.

-- 5Then heat a non-stick pan (on our induction, I set it to level 7 out of 10).
-Take one baking sheet out of the oven and carefully transfer the cut-out circles, buckwheat side down, onto the pan using a spatula.
-Cook until golden brown, then flip and cook until golden brown again.
-Let the finished muffins cool on a rack.
+- 5Then, heat a non-stick pan (on our induction hob, I set it to level 7 out of 10).
+Take one baking sheet out of the oven and carefully transfer the cut-out circles, buckwheat side down, to the pan using a spatula.
+Fry until golden brown, then flip and fry again until golden brown.
+Let the finished muffins cool on a wire rack.

-- 1Meanwhile, wash the lettuce, tomatoes, and cut the avocado.
+- 1Meanwhile, wash the lettuce and tomatoes, and cut the avocado.
 Prepare a fried egg in a pan, seasoning it with salt and pepper.
-We must recommend red Kampot pepper for the eggs.
-We haven't found anything that matches its flavor on eggs.
+For eggs, we highly recommend red Kampot pepper.
+We haven't found anything yet that matches its flavor on eggs.

-- 2Cut the muffin in half, toast it on both sides dry or with a little butter.
-Layer lettuce, tomatoes, salted and peppered avocado drizzled with lime juice, an egg on top, a bit of sprouts, and enjoy a great breakfast.
+- 2Cut the muffin in half and toast both sides dry or with a little butter.
+Layer lettuce, tomatoes, avocado (salted, peppered, and drizzled with lime juice) into the muffin, then add the egg on top, a few sprouts, and enjoy a great breakfast.